Kenzouh/kenzo-cafe/README.md

 5. npm install -D tailwindcss = adds Tailwind CSS and its needed parts to the system.

 6. npx tailwindcss init = a command used for setting up Tailwind CSS.
+  - Node Package eXecute (npx) = NPX is a command-line tool that allows you to run any JavaScript package from the npm registry without having to install it globally or locally first.
+It is useful for one-off commands, running projects that are only needed temporarily, and avoiding "package pollution" from globally installed packages.